BCCDC-PHL/kma-cgmlst/README.md

 The `--min_identity` and `--min_coverage` flags can be used to control the identity and coverage thresholds that are used to call an allele.
 They both default to 100% if the flags are omitted.

-The `--nanopore` flag may be activated to process basecalled signal data ('.fastq.gz', '.fq.gz', '.fastq', '.fq').
+The `--nanopore` flag may be optionally activated to process basecalled signal data ('.fastq.gz', '.fq.gz', '.fastq', '.fq').

 Alternatively, a `samplesheet.csv` file can be provided, with fields: `ID`,`R1`,`R2`: